 A safe return to music making

-In alignment with the University of Colorado Boulder's guidelines and informed by numerous conversations with college faculty and staff, provisional plans for studio, ensemble and classroom instruction are outlined below in three broad categories: campus-, college- and area-specific protocols.
+We have been working in close alignment with the University of Colorado Boulder’s guidelines and have had numerous conversations with college faculty and staff and campus aerosolization, HVAC and risk mitigation experts.
+Read on below for provisional plans for studio, ensemble and classroom instruction.

 Fall 2020 calendar